Published in 2012 by Museo Nacional del Prado on the occasion of the public presentation of Saint John the Baptist by Titian, after its restoration.

 Warning: Last items in stock!

 This publication provides information about this work and two more preserved Saint John the Baptist by Titian.
-Includes a text by The Museo del Prado Director and an extensive essay by Miguel Falomir -Head of the Department of Italian and French Painting (up to 1700) at the Museum's and the exhibition's curator-, as well as full technical specifications, bibliography and a booklet with the texts in English.
+Includes a text by Miguel Zugaza, former director of Museo del Prado, and an extensive essay by Miguel Falomir -at that time Head of the Department of Italian and French Painting (up to 1700) at the Museum and the exhibition's curator, and Director of the Museo del Prado from 2017-, as well as full technical specifications, bibliography and a booklet with the texts in English.